flox/flox/cli/flox/doc/flox-auth.md

 # DESCRIPTION

-Authenticate with floxhub so that you can push and pull environments.
+Authenticate with FloxHub so that you can push and pull environments.

 # OPTIONS